vinithmundhra/sc_periph/module_analog_tile_support/doc/programming.rst

-Analog tile API Programming Guide
+Analog tile API programming guide
 =================================

 This section provides information on how to program applications using the Analog Tile module.